 Minnesota is home to more than 450 native bee species and other species — including butterflies, moths, beetles, hummingbirds, and flies — that play a key role in pollinating many food crops and native plants.
 Many populations have declined worldwide in recent years due to habitat loss and related lack of nutrition, as well as pesticide use and pathogens.
 The planting projects in this program provide opportunities for almost anyone who wants to do a project.
 Even small plantings of native flowers can help pollinators by connecting important habitat corridors!

-Minnesotans want to help protect bees and other pollinators.
-In 2020, more than 8,000 people applied for Lawns to Legumes cost-share funding to support pollinators in their yards.
-We were able to support 10 percent of requests.
+Many Minnesotans want to take action to protect bees and other pollinators!
+In Lawns to Legumes helps people with this, providing free resources to help them plan projects and cost-share grants to help pay the costs of creating habitat in their yards.

 Planted 516 trees.
 Trees are an important early-season source of forage for many bee species.